Our Sectors

 Skin Health

-There is increasing evidence pointing to the deep bi-directional connections between oral health and other systemic diseases and there is a push for better integrated care and collaboration between dental practitioners and manufacturers and specialists in other therapeutics areas.
+There is increasing evidence pointing to the deep bi-directional connections between oral health and other systemic diseases, so there is a push for better integrated care and collaboration between dental practitioners, device manufacturers and medical specialists in other therapeutics areas.

-In Europe dental practitioners are therefore facing and could continue to face higher capital and technology costs, training and skill gaps, fragmented care pathways and regulatory burden from EU MDR or EU AI Act, meaning more attention will need to be paid to careful planning and new business models.
+In Europe dental practitioners are therefore facing and could continue to face higher capital and technology costs, training and skill gaps, fragmented care pathways and regulatory burden from the EU MDR or the AI Act, meaning more attention will need to be paid to careful planning and new business models.

 Leading with responsible science and wisdom